 - a personal statement

 With very few exceptions, PhD students are only admitted in the Spring semester for the following Fall.
-There are two rounds for application consideration:
+There are two rounds of review: deadline for the Main Review Cycle is Feburary 15.
+We strongly recommend that internal candidates (those in the CCIB MS or other RUC MS program) apply for Early Decision.

 Going into an interdisciplinary program after a more traditional undergraduate program can be intimidating, but we use an approach to interdisciplinary training that embraces the range of backgrounds of our students.
 The Essentials Courses are a key part of this approach, as are the students themselves!